Darnold-06/theredmountain/README.md

 # theredmountain

-David Arnold - Backend Devolper - coded the base of each page
+David Arnold - Backend Devolper - coded the base of each page & CSS

-Jack Mullins -
+Jack Mullins -  -